shipujin/liveslak/README.txt

 In order to protect your sensitive private data in case you lose your USB stick (or in case it gets stolen) you can enhance your persistent USB Live OS with an encrypted homedirectory and/or an encrypted persistence file, to be unlocked on boot with a passphrase that only you know.

+And even booting directly from the ISO file (see chapter ''Boot from an ISO file on disk'') you can use persistence and enjoy an encrypted homedirectory, without the need for any modification to the ISO file.

 ===== Why yet another Slackware Live =====